Executive Summary

 Key Finding

-We present a systematic approach to addressing these challenges through comprehensive cost management, product-level bidding strategies, and automated optimization systems designed specifically for large-scale e-commerce operations.
+We present a systematic approach to addressing these challenges through comprehensive cost management, product-level bidding strategies, and automated optimisation systems designed specifically for large-scale e-commerce operations.

 1. The Cost Blindspot Problem